raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 How the work will be done in an audit, particularly when working in concert with state and county operations.
 The following grades are defined:

 * **Public Oversight Workflow**
   This workflow does not require any special actions by election staff other than publishing data files.
 This is the default mode of operation when AuditEngine is run by civic groups, candidates or campaigns without much interaction with election staff.
 This workflow is typically run after [Certification](#certification-election) and is dependent on the availability of ballot images and CVR files, which may be delayed until after certification.
 Because they are run after certification, audits using this workflow may still impact elections if there are significant findings in local contests but there is typically not a direct route to changing the outcome.
 But more importantly, they allow the campaigns to have all their questions answered and accept the outcome.
 This is particularly important for those candidates and their supporters who did not win.
 This workflow also requires the least amount of data as the [Logic and Accuracy Test (LAT)](#logic-and-accuracy-test-lat) ballot images nor the LAT CVR files are required, because the turnaround time is not optimized.
 However, there are two variants based on whether state law allows full public release of the data, as follows:

     * **Public Oversight with Full Data Release** Ballot images and CVR files are all available and the election district provides these.
 We don't believe that any redaction of additional marks is required on these ballots, because largely, we will only need to view a subset of the ballots in our reports, and it is generally not possible to link the voter to their ballot.

     * **Public Oversight Workflow with Limited NDA** If state law does not embrace full release of ballot images, then we can accept those under a Limited Non-Disclosure Agreement (Limited NDA).
 We would keep the source data on a secure server and when reports are produced, only provide those ballot images that are at issue.

 * **Cooperative Workflow**
   When audits are run in cooperation with election districts, turnaround time of results prior to [Certification](#certification-election) can be reduced by configuring AuditEngine prior to the start of the election using:

     * the [Logic and Accuracy Test (LAT) ](#logic-and-accuracy-test-lat)ballot images,
     * the "known good" [CVR](#cast-vote-record-cvr) of those LAT ballots, and
     * the [Ballot Style Masters (BSMs)](#ballot-style-masters-bsms) PDF files

   This will allow AuditEngine to be fully configured prior to the election and ready to run when live election data is available without any further time consuming configuration.
+An optional Verification Phase is an optional addition to this workflow, and requires handling of the paper ballots, and may require additional jurisdiction involvement (see details in the "Jurisdiction-Run Workflow", below)

 * **Jurisdiction-Run Workflow**
   To further optimize the workflow and reduce the reliance on personnel outside the control of election districts, the configuration of AuditEngine for audits in each election district can be easily delegated to staff in those districts.
 This is quite similar to [Cooperative Workflow](#cooperative-workflow) except that the work is being done by staff in each election district rather than by an outside team associated with AuditEngine.
 In this workflow there must be at least one project manager who is independent from the election districts assigned to each state to provide independent oversight.